wkoszek/me/source/blog/2013-08-27-book-envisioning-information.md

 temperatures, 5 voltage levels of different types of units, I must say book is very inspirational.

-With new technologies like WebGl and d3.js the knowledge gained will turn to be helpful each time bigger portion of the data has to be "compressed" from many dimensions to just 2.
+With new technologies like WebGL and d3.js the knowledge gained will turn to be helpful each time bigger portion of the data has to be "compressed" from many dimensions to just 2.